coq/coq/CODE_OF_CONDUCT.md

 professionals and volunteers from all over the world.
 Diversity brings variety of perspectives that can be very valuable, but it can also lead to communication issues and unhappiness.
-Therefore, we have a few ground rules that we ask people to adhere to.
+Therefore, we have a few ground rules that we ask people to adhere to in order to make participation in our community a positive experience for everyone.
 These rules apply equally to core developers (who should lead by example), occasional contributors and those seeking help and guidance.
 Their goal is that everyone feels safe and welcome when contributing to Coq or